dorshemtov46-ai/ShemTov-Portfolio/src/content/projects/warriors-merge.md

 Created using a data-driven agile approach in collaboration with Voodoo, the game contains over 40 unique levels, meaningful meta content and a focus on a positive and balanced user experience.

 ## My Role
-Led the team as Game Designer & Project Manager, owning the game’s development from ideation up to a shipped App Store product.
+As the Game Designer and Project Manager, I guided the team and the vision from day one, making sure everything we built stayed true to the original concept all the way to the App Store.

 * Core mechanics & game loop
 * Level design - 40+ Unique levels and user experiences